 Although CGM is not a new technology, there is still debate regarding the advantages and disadvantages of various CGM metrics for use in clinical care and as research outcomes.
-The American Diabetes Association (ADA) recently proposed a set of key metrics for CGM analysis[8] [8], all of which are calculated by our code, in addition to the glucose management index (GMI) [3][3], time in range [2] [2], and other variables proposed by Hernandez et al. [4][9].
+The American Diabetes Association (ADA) recently proposed a set of key metrics for CGM data [8], all of which are calculated by our code, in addition to the glucose management index (GMI) [3], time in range [2], and other variables proposed by Hernandez et al. [4].
 An easy method to calculate these important summary variables from a variety of sources of CGM data has the potential to contribute to the standardization of the use of these metrics.
 A list of summary variables produced by our default code is available in Table 1.
 The code can be easily modified to include further variables of interest, to be released in future version updates.
 Further, because the package is open source, individual users can create their own modifications.

 Table 1: Summary Measures of Glycemia